mathenaangeles/foodboard/README.md

 ## Usage

 Users can register for Foodboard as a **food donor**, a **food rescuer**, or a **food pantry**.
 They will need to input addtional information relevant to those specific roles in order to finish creating their account.
+Users can earn certificates courtesy of [Rise Against Hunger](https://www.riseagainsthunger.org/) and the [World Food Programme](https://www.wfp.org/) after reaching donation milestones.

 #### Food Donor

 Food donors can help support underpriviledged communities by sending them their excess supplies.
 They can simply post details of their inventory on FoodBoard and easily connect to third-party organizations who can route their donations to those in need.

 #### Food Rescuer